Dynamical Methods for Target Control of Biological Networks: Results

 \section{Results}

 In order to test which methods best elucidate influence on biological signaling and regulatory networks, we create GTN representations of networks from the Cell Collective repository \cite{helikar2012cell}.
 For each of these networks, we consider only seed sets of size $1$, $2$, and $3$.
 Specifically, we consider all possible seeds sets of size $1$ (in a Boolean network with $N$ nodes there are $2N$ possible seed sets of size $1$).
 We instead randomly sample $1,000$ seed sets of size $2$ and $3$.
 For each of these sets, we determine the approximate and ground-truth domains of influence.
+We limit the analysis to seed sets of size smaller than or equal to $3$ for computational reasons, and because it is unlikely that a researcher will have the ability or desire to control more than a few variables (e.g., proteins or genes) within an actual laboratory setting making control strategies based on larger interventions impractical.

 Comparison between the various approximations of the domain of influence and the ground-truth domain of influence are displayed in Fig.~\ref{fig:stat_comparison}.
 All methods underestimate the true size of the domain of influence (Fig. \ref{fig:stat_comparison}a).
 The LUT method performs the worst, while the DNF and SR methods are nearly identical.
 The IBMFA performs slightly better than the other approximate methods.
 These results hold for Jaccard similarity and recall as well (Fig. \ref{fig:stat_comparison}b-c): the IBMFA performs the best, while DNF and SR are nearly identical, and LUT is much worse than the others.
 For precision, by contrast, all GTN-based methods perform very well and only the IBMFA method makes some small mistakes (Fig. \ref{fig:stat_comparison}d).
 We also measure the Spearman's rank correlation coefficient, across the entire corpus of Boolean networks in the Cell Collective repository, between the size of the domain of influence $\mathcal{D}_{\textrm{Z}}$ predicted by approximation Z and its ground-truth counterpart $\mathcal{D}$.
 The above results are again confirmed (Fig.~S2).
 The DNF, SR, and IBMFA methods are nearly identical, and they all perform well in ranking the seed sets, whereas the LUT method performs poorly.